MOSHOLU-PELHAM GREENWAY:

 Directions:

-You can access this trail from the Southern End of the Old Putnam Rail Trail or the Southern End of the Bronx River Greenway.
+You can access this trail from the Southern End of the Old Putnam Rail Trail .
 For more information on accessing the trail from the Metro-North's Botanical Garden Station visit; Metro North Railroad .
-You may also access several sections of the trail via the NYC SUBWAY .
+You may also access several sections of the trail via the NY Subway.
 For information concerning taking your bike on the Subway visit; NYC SUBWAY; BIKES .

-Note; You can access the Metro-North's Botanical Garden Station, the NY BOTANICAL GARDEN and the BRONX ZOO by turning right along Dr Theodore Kazmiroff Blvd.
+Note; You can access the Metro-North's Botanical Garden Station, the NY BOTANICAL GARDEN and the BRONX ZOO by turning right, South, along Southern Blvd.

-Turn left and follow the trail along Dr Theodore Kazmiroff Blvd to a trail junction at 2.4 miles.
+Turn left, East and follow the trail along the Blvd to a trail junction at 2.4 miles, next to an off-ramp for the Bronx River Pkwy.

 Note; Left is a 0.5 mile access trail to the Bronx River Greenway.

-Note; Heading left follows the Bronx River Greenway.
+Note; Heading left.
+North, the Bronx River Greenway continues.

-Note; The Bronx River Greenway continues south across Pelham Parkway.
+Note; The Bronx River Greenway continues South, across the Bronx & Pelham Parkway.

-Note; Heading right will bring you to the NY Subway's Pelham Bay Station.
+Note; Heading right, South, will bring you to the NY Subway's Pelham Bay Station.
 This trail then Loops back to the Mosholu-Pelham Greenway

-Note; Right the the Northern Section of the Hutchinson River Greenway heads up a ramp to I-95.
+Note; Right, the Northern Section of the Hutchinson River Greenway heads up a ramp to I-95 and continues North, over the Bronx & Pelham Pkwy.

 Continue straight across a wide median and one last road crossing to another Trail intersection at 6.3 miles.

-Note; Heading right brings you to Pelham Bay Park and the Bronx Victory Memorial Column as well as the NY Subway's Pelham Bay Station
+Note; Heading right, South, brings you to Pelham Bay Park and the Bronx Victory Memorial Column, as well as, the NY Subway's Pelham Bay Station

-1. If you continue straight, following the paved trail alongside Shore Rd, you'll come to Bartow Circle after 0.4 miles where the Northern Section of the Hutchinson River Greenway crosses.
-Again you have Two Options;
+C. Hutchinson River Greenway; Continue straight, North, following the paved Shore Road Trail and you'll come to Bartow Circle after 0.4 miles and the Northern Section of the Hutchinson River Greenway .

-1. Continue straight along Northern Section of the Hutchinson River Greenway for another 1.5 miles to the end of the trail at Park Lane in Pelham.
+1. Continue straight, North, along the Northern Section of the Hutchinson River Greenway, to the end of the trail at Park Lane in Pelham after 1.9 miles.

-2. Head left and Loop back along the paved Hutchinson River Greenway through the Thomas Pell Wildlife Sanctuary to the Mosholu-Pelham Greenway
+2. Head left, West, along the paved Hutchinson River Greenway through the Thomas Pell Wildlife Sanctuary, then South, across the Hutchinson River, back to the Mosholu-Pelham Greenway after 2.5 miles.

 HH